telerik/maui-docs/controls/timespanpicker/timespanpicker-overview.md

 # Overview

 **Telerik UI for .NET MAUI TimeSpanPicker** provides an easy way to select a time duration.
 The control represents a time interval and allows you to set a time range between two time intervals, which can be measured in days, hours, minutes, and seconds.
-The flexible styling API gives you the opportunity to fully customize the dialog appearance, for example, its header and footer.
+The flexible styling API gives you the opportunity to fully customize the dialog/dropdown appearance, for example, its header and footer.

->note Currently, the Telerik UI for .NET MAUI TimeSpanPicker is available for Android and iOS.

 ![TimeSpan Picker Overview](images/timespan_picker_overview.png)